 Are there any age restrictions for the best buy to let mortgage deals?

-- Just because you aren’t working in the typical sense, this should not restrict an investor by age.
+- Just because you aren’t working in the typical sense, doesn’t generally restrict an investor by age.

 How to get the best buy to let mortgage deal:

 Just like any business, there are many other areas to consider.
-But these pointers should really help not only find the best mortgage, but also help your business:
+But these pointers should really help not only find the best buy to let mortgage, but also help your property investment business:

 - Certain mortgage costs on the buy to let mortgage can be offset against tax (August 2018 update – tax changes have changed).

-- Usually most buy to let mortgages require the property to be let on an assured short hold tenancy (AST).
-To get a mortgage on a holiday let, HMO, limited company, can be a little trickier, but not impossible.
-Speaking to an experienced mortgage broker can help.
+- Usually, most buy to let mortgages require the property to be let on an assured shorthold tenancy (AST).
+To get a mortgage on a holiday Let, HMO, limited company, can be a little trickier, but certainly not impossible.
+Speaking to an experienced mortgage broker is essential.

-- Buy to let mortgages are very specialist, and although your bank might have one or two products, the likelihood is these will not be competitive against buy to let specialists.
+- Buy to let mortgages are very specialist, and although your bank might have one or two products, the likelihood is these will not be competitive against Buy to Let specialist lenders who you probably have never heard of.

 - Don’t forget the insurance on the building will have to be a specialist landlord policy.
 A normal home insurance policy will not protect your asset.
 Sometimes, people who decide to rent their home, forget about changing their insurance policy!